 It’s the FA Cup third round this weekend and marks just over halfway point in the season.
-This means it’s the FA Cup third round.
 There won’t be as much liquidity as a normal Saturday, but there should be some opportunities.

-Whether you are just betting on football, or Betfair trading.
-The FA Cup can thrown up some really good Betfair trading strategies or just plain betting strategies.
-That is because these are fairly unqiue markets.
+Whether you are just betting on football or Betfair trading.
+The FA Cup can throw up some really good Betfair trading strategies or just plain betting strategies.
+That is because these are fairly unique markets.

 Has the FA Cup lost it’s ‘magic’?